How Inflation Affects Your Finances and How to Protect Your Money

 While inflation is inevitable, Tax returns there are strategies you can employ to protect your money and minimize its impact on your financial health.
 Here are some practical steps to consider:

-**1. Invest in Inflation-Protected Assets: Certain assets are more resilient to inflation and can help preserve your purchasing power over time.
+Certain assets are more resilient to inflation and can help preserve your purchasing power over time.

 • Stocks: Historically, stocks have provided returns that outpace inflation, making them a good option for long-term investors.
 Companies can often pass on increased costs to consumers, helping to protect their profit margins and, in turn, their stock prices.